huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 # Design Considerations

 This section and its subsection present the design guidelines that were used for the proposed mapping of DNS over QUIC.
 This section is informative in nature.

 ## Scope is limited to the stub to resolver scenario

 Usage scenarios for the DNS protocol can be broadly classified in three
 groups: stub to recursive resolver, recursive resolver to authoritative server, and server to server.
 Our design focuses on the "stub to recursive resolver" scenario, and specifically to the scenario in which the choice of recursive resolver is manually configured in the stub.
 In this case, the configuration will specify the name of the resolver, its address, how security credentials are verified, and of course the use of QUIC as a transport.

 No attempt is made to address the scenario in which the stub dynamically discovers the resolver using DHCP or IPv6 Router Advertisements.
 These scenarios would require a way to dynamically signal support for QUIC transport in these resolvers.
 This is left for future study.

+QUESTION: [@!I-D.ietf-dprive-dtls-and-tls-profiles] covers static and dynamic configuration including DHCP.
+Should we remove the discussion of configuration here and just refer to that?

 No attempt is made to address the recursive to authoritative scenarios.
 Authoritative resolvers are discovered dynamically through NS records.
+It is noted that at the time of writing work is ongoing in the DPRIVE working group to attempt to address the analogous problem for DNS over TLS [@?I-D.bortzmeyer-dprive-step-2].
 In the absence of an agreed way for authoritative to signal support for QUIC transport, recursive resolvers would have to resort to some trial and error process.
 At this stage of QUIC deployment, this would be mostly errors, and does not seem attractive.
 This could change in the future.

 The DNS protocol is also used for zone transfers.
 In the zone transfer scenario ([@?RFC5936]), the client emits a single AXFR query, and the server responds with a series of AXFR responses.
 This creates a unique profile, in which a query results in several responses.
 Supporting that profile would complicate the mapping of DNS queries over QUIC streams.
 Zone transfers are not used in the stub to recursive scenario that is the focus here, and seem to be currently well served by the DNS over TCP.
 There is no attempt to support them in this proposed mapping of DNS to QUIC.

 ## Provide DNS Privacy

-  DNS privacy considerations are described in [@?RFC7626].  [@?RFC7858] defines how to mitigate some of these issues by transmitting DNS messages over TLS and TCP.
+DNS privacy considerations are described in [@?RFC7626].  [@?RFC7858] defines how to mitigate some of these issues by transmitting DNS messages over TLS and TCP and [@!I-D.ietf-dprive-dtls-and-tls-profiles] specifies Strict and Opportunistic profiles for DNS over TLS including how stub resolvers can authenticate recursive resolvers.
 QUIC connection setup includes the negotiation of security parameters using TLS, as specified in [@!I-D.ietf-quic-tls], enabling encryption of the QUIC transport.
-Transmitting DNS messages over QUIC will provide the same privacy protections as [@?RFC7858].
+Transmitting DNS messages over QUIC will provide the same privacy protections as [@?RFC7858] and [@!I-D.ietf-dprive-dtls-and-tls-profiles].

 ## Design for minimum latency

 QUIC is specifically designed to reduce the delay between HTTP queries and HTTP responses.
 This is achieved through three main
 components:

  1. Support for 0-RTT data during session resume.